teodosin/fontexplorer/README.md

 This is a [Next.js](https://nextjs.org) project, and my first time using the framework.
 [Tailwind](https://tailwindcss.com/) is used for styling.

-It uses the [Google Fonts API](https://developers.google.com/fonts/docs/developer_api) to load font data.
+The [Google Fonts API](https://developers.google.com/fonts/docs/developer_api) is used to load font data.